 Have a Basketball Match with Unknown Players

-If you find your aggression changes based on who you are playing that can be a guide fortaming your passiveness problem.
-It’s common for players to play aggressively with their friends and people they know well, as they are comfortable and in their element.
-For one, they know that if they make a mistake then their friends won’t punish them too badly for it.
-They also know that if they push aggressively, using their elbows and arms more vigorously, that if they do accidentally hurt someone then it will be forgiven quickly.
+If you find your aggression changes based on who you are playing, this can be a guide for taming your passiveness problem.
+It is common for players to play aggressively with their friends and people they know well as they are comfortable and in their element.

 Players know that if they make a mistake with their friends they probably won’t punish them too badly for it.
 Players also know that if they push aggressively by using their elbows and arms more vigorously, accidentally hurting someone they know will be more quickly forgiven.

 When we play against unknown players we are out of our groove and we don’t know exactly how they will react to aggressive play.

 This can make us tense, nervous, and timid.

 The key to getting out of this psychological rut is to play more with people you do not know – play more games with the people that make you nervous or in settings that push your boundaries.
 Each time you play with unknown players you are building your mental strength.

 You will be gaining the experience and learning the skills needed to deal with any kind of teammate or opponent, as well as proving to yourself that there is nothing to fear.